MSP: A Multi-step Screening Procedure for Sparse Recovery: Method

 \section{Method}

-In this section, we define Multi Screen Penalty (MSP) estimation and propose a simple multi-step algorithm for computing the MSP.
-We consider a linear regression problem:
+In this section, we present the details of the MSP algorithm and compare it with existing methods.
+We consider the linear regression problem:

-where $y$ is an $n$ response vector, $X$ is the $n \times p$ matrix and $\beta$ is the vector of regression coefficients.
-The number of parameters usually greatly exceeds the observations ($ n \ll p $).
-We consider the $q$-sparse model, which means $\beta$ has at most $q$ nonzero elements. $\epsilon$ is an error vector whose components are independently distributed from $N(0, \sigma^2)$, where $\sigma$ is a positive constant.
+where $y$ is an $n$ response vector, $X$ is an $n \times p$ matrix, $\beta$ is a vector of regression coefficients and $\epsilon$ is the error vector.
+We are particularly interested in the case where the number of parameters greatly exceeds the number of observations ($ n \ll p $).
+We consider the $q$-sparse model, where $\beta$ has at most $q$ nonzero elements.
+Components of the error vector $\epsilon$ are independently distributed from $N(0, \sigma^2)$.
 The data and coefficients are allowed to change as $n$ grows; meanwhile, $p$ and $q$ are allowed to grow with $n$.
 For notational simplicity, we do not index them with $n$.

-Recall that the Lasso estimator is defined in \cite{tibshirani1996lasso} as a squared error loss with the $l_1$-penalty.
-Lasso shrinks a certain set of coefficients to zero and others towards zero compared to the least squares.
-These two effects, model selection and shrinkage estimation, are related by a tuning parameter only \citep{meinshausen2007relaxed}, hence it leads a well-known estimation bias.
-On the other hand, \cite{zhao2006lasso, meinshausen2006high,tropp2006just} proved that the Lasso is model selection consistent, however, the irrepresentable condition is quite restrictive.
-Hence, two reasonable motivations are: 1) if we can have the model selection consistent even if the irrepresentable condition fails; and 2) due to the lack of the ``bias term'', if we can use a small penalty to hold large coefficients steady.
+Recall that the Lasso estimator \citep{tibshirani1996lasso} minimizes squared error loss regularized with the $l_1$-penalty.
+Compared to least squares, Lasso shrinks a particular set of coefficients to zero while shrinking the others towards zero.
+These two effects, model selection and shrinkage estimation, are controlled only by a single tuning parameter, leading to its well-known estimation bias.
+Although \citet{zhao2006lasso} and \citet{meinshausen2006high} proved that the Lasso is model selection consistent under an irrepresentable condition, the condition is, however, quite restrictive.
+To mitigate these drawbacks, we propose MSP with two goals in mind: 1) recovery of the true sparse model when the irrepresentable condition fails; and 2) ``almost unbiased estimation'' by lowering the influence of the shrinkage penalty.

-The MSP estimator is hence proposed, which minimizes the tuning parameter's influence and provides accurate model selection by coefficients themselves.
-We have the following Algorithm
+The essential idea behind MSP is to provide more precise estimation through iterated penalization with a smaller tuning parameter that is less influential at each step.
+More precisely, the MSP Algorithm proceeds as follows.